carlotacb/Agora/README.md

 ## Acknowledgments

 Thanks to:
-- The lecturers of the Software Engineering Project subject of UPC [Maria Jose Casañ]() and [](), for helping us to develop this fantastic project.
+- The lecturers of the Software Engineering Project subject of UPC Maria Jose Casañ Guerrero and Xavier Franch Gutiérrez for helping us to develop this fantastic project.